 - GAAP - Generally Accepted Accounting Principles is a specific set of guidelines to be followed by public sector companies for preparing their financial statements.

-- Income Statement/Profit & Loss Statement - An income statement or profit and loss statement, one of the financial statements of a company which shows a company’s revenues and expenses during a period.
+- Income Statement - An income statement or profit and loss statement, one of the financial statements of a company which shows a company’s revenues and expenses during a period.

-- Input Tax Credit or ITC under GST - Input Tax Credit or ITC means the credit of GST tax (IGST/CGST/SGST) charged on the supply of any goods and or services that are used or intended to be used in furtherance of the sale of goods and services and includes the tax payable under reverse charge.
+- Input Tax Credit - Input Tax Credit or ITC means the credit of GST tax (IGST/CGST/SGST) charged on the supply of any goods and or services that are used or intended to be used in furtherance of the sale of goods and services and includes the tax payable under reverse charge.

 - Inventory Control - Inventory Control is the Systematic management and monitoring of inventory.